abhinavk9757/kubernetes-mongo-express/readme.md

 After all deployments are successfully up run
 1. minikube service mongo-express-service

-Your browser should open and you will see a UI for basic CRUD operations in mongodb
+This will attach a public IP to your external service and your browser should open and you will see a UI for basic CRUD operations in mongodb